vdelanno/convida/assets/txt-en.md

 ¿Could a mother with COVID-19 breastfeed her baby?
 Yes.
 Breastmilk is the best food for the baby.
 If a mother has COVID-19, she should wash her hands carefully and wear a mask before breastfeeding.
 To date, the COVID-19 virus has not been found in the breastmilk.

-¿Can a mother who is breastfeeding her baby be vaccinated?
+¿Could a vaccinated mother breastfeed her baby?
 Yes.
-A woman who breastfeed her baby must be vaccinated.
-COVID-19 vaccines don’t have a live virus, so there isn’t any risk for the baby.
+It is recommended that a mother who gets vaccinated continue breastfeeding her baby.

 ## [children:child] Children
 The amount of hospitalizations and admissions to the intensive care unit is lower in children than in adults.
 Apparently, COVID-19 could be less severe in children.